Setting Up VNC

 - Step 5.
 If you have configured the VNC server for authentication, provide the VNC password.

-The example below is using gncviewer, however any of your favourite vnc clients should work as well.
+The example below is using gvncviewer, however any of your favourite vnc clients should work as well.
 One popular alternative is remmina.

-- Step 1: Install gncviewer by executing following commands:
+- Step 1: Install gvncviewer by executing following commands:

 - Step 3: If you have configured the VNC server for authentication, provide the VNC password